Litigation

 IDR Adjustment ($39B) + PSLF ($50B) + SAVE ($1.2B)

-Why SAVE Borrowers Are Stuck
+Why SAVE Borrowers Need to Switch

 Strategic Recommendations for Borrowers